Modern Slavery Statement

 Abacus Medicine operates in a life-critical business where trust is non-negotiable.
 Our purpose is to improve healthcare through better access to medicine.
 The ultimate parent company for the Abacus Medicine Group is Abacus Medicine A/S which has its headquarters in Copenhagen, Denmark.
 The main business areas are as follows:

 Abacus Medicine is one of the market leaders in the European parallel import industry.
 Parallel import of medicine is based on the principle of the free movement of goods within the EU.
 For Abacus Medicine, this means that we can source original medicines from across the EU and transport them to one of our repackaging facilities.
 Here, the medicines undergo extensive quality checks followed by the repackaging of the original medicine.
-The medicines are then distributed to customers across the EU at lower prices.
+The medicines are then distributed to customers across the EU/EEA at lower prices.

 Pharmaceutical wholesaler